 Choose fabrics and a pattern

-For the bargello quilt pattern to be clearly visible it’s better to choose some fabrics with contrast colors.
+For the bargello quilt pattern to be clearly visible it’s better to choose some fabrics with contrasting colors.
 The colors in the original pattern as designed are on the blue side of the spectrum, and that did not seem appropriate for my Christmas table runner.
 Besides, I wanted to use what I had in the house.

 I think now that I made a mistake with choosing my fabrics when I decided to use Christmas colors.
 With the virus going on I didn’t want to go to a fabric store and I thought that I have enough contrasting colors for my bargello quilt.
 But it turned out that the contrast was not enough.

-For example, instead of the yellowish white I used, I should have used snow white, then the bargello pattern would have looked nicer.
+For example, instead of the yellowish-white I used, I should have used snow white, then the bargello pattern would have looked nicer.
 Also, the green and red colors are not really contrasting enough.